Bri-gid/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays all users and their home directories,sorted by users
+find all empty files and directories in current and sub directories